Storyflow Logo

 Stormboard is built specifically for structured brainstorming sessions, with sticky notes organized into a clear framework and the ability to generate reports from a session afterward.
 For marketing teams that want disciplined, repeatable workshops with a documented output, that structure is genuinely useful.

 Where it loses: the interface feels more utilitarian and less visual than the leading whiteboards, and it is less suited to the free-flowing, image-rich brainstorming that a lot of marketing work wants.
 Stormboard is a good fit when you value structure and session reports over visual polish, and a weaker fit when the brainstorm is about look, feel, and references.
+In the loop, Stormboard is a Cluster and reporting tool: structured sessions in, a documented report out, which suits repeatable marketing workshops and works against loose, image-led sessions.

 10. Lucidspark